 Identical twins Annie and Hallie, separated at birth and each raised by one of their biological parents, later discover each other for the first time at summer camp and make a plan to bring their wayward parents back together.

-When two pre-teens named Hallie & Annie meet through their summer camp, their two lives are rattled when they realize that they are identical twins.
-With parents, British mother aka famous dress designer Elizabeth & American father, a wine maker named Nick, living in two different sides of the universe, the girls decide to make an identity swap in hopes of spending time with their other parent.
+When two pre-teens named Hallie and Annie meet through their summer camp, their two lives are rattled when they realize that they are identical twins.
+With parents, British mother aka famous dress designer Elizabeth and American father, a wine maker named Nick, living in two different sides of the universe, the girls decide to make an identity swap in hopes of spending time with their other parent.
 The girls later choose to aware their guardians of the swap while at a hotel in NYC, which late reunites the divorced pair and sends them back into remarriage with each other.
 Written by

 See more »

 During the credits, pictures from the twins' parents' wedding are shown.
 See more »

 This is one of those rare cases where a terrific movie is equaled by its remake.
 Hayley Mills carried the dual roles of twins learning of each other's existence and concocting a plot to reunite their divorced parents splendidly in the '60's version, and Lindsay Lohan showed wonderful comedic talent at an early age in this delightful remake.

 It's a Disney flick, so the comedy is family slapstick variety as you would expect.
 The evil stepmother-to-be is over-the-top evil (even called Cruella De Ville by one of the girls), and she's a character you love to hate.
 The obvious chemistry of the parents (Randy Quaid and Natasha Richardson) is great, and begs a question which is never answered to satisfaction, "Why did they split up in the first place?"
 Everything in the film symbolically shows that they were made for each other: even their respective maid and butler take a shine to each other.